codeincontext/vim-tmux-pane-switcher/README.md

 #### Why?

-Both vim and tmux have a concept of panes, and switching between them takes too many keystrokes and gets too confusing.
+Both vim and tmux have a concept of panes, but switching between them takes too many keystrokes and gets too confusing.
 Attempts have been made to bridge up/down/left/right shortcuts, but you're still left with independent state and confusing behaviour.